aws-samples/serverless-test-samples/typescript-test-samples/kinesis-lambda-dynamodb/README.md

 This example contains an [Amazon Kinesis Data Stream](https://aws.amazon.com/kinesis/data-streams/), [AWS Lambda](https://aws.amazon.com/lambda/) and [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) table core resources.

-The Amazon Kinesis Data Stream can stream and data but the AWS Lambda function in this example expects Kinesis Stream Event data to contain a JSON object with 2 properties, `batch` and `id`:
+The Amazon Kinesis Data Stream can stream data but the AWS Lambda function in this example expects Kinesis Stream Event data to contain a JSON object with 2 properties, `batch` and `id`:

 ```json
 {